 Stress is not an inherently good or bad thing — it’s just shorthand for describing what happens when a demand is put on an organism.
-This definition of stress covers a goldfish who need to find food, a grandmother who needs to figure out what to do about a dental problem, or an employee who is asked to do 9 hours of work in 8 hours.
+This definition of stress covers a goldfish who needs to find food, a grandmother who needs to figure out what to do about a dental problem, or an employee who is asked to do 9 hours of work in 8.

-Acute stress typically refers to the effects of a more demanding situation, like having an infant with a fever, or learning that you’ve lost your job.
-It doesn’t matter if the situation was foreseeable, nor if anyone was at fault.
+Acute stress typically refers to the effects of a more demanding situation, like having an infant with a fever or learning that you’ve lost your job.
+It doesn’t matter if the situation was foreseeable or if anyone was at fault.

 Episodic acute stress is the term used when someone experiences acute stress with some regularity or frequency.
 There are several reasons why this might happen: